Integral filtered Sen theory and applications: Modules attached to semi-stable representations

-\begin{rem} The above discussions prompt the question that if one can define a certain ``conjugate filtration" related to $\cd$.
-The diagram in Lem \ref{lem: strict morph of mod} suggests that this filtration can only be defined on $(S_{\ko}\otimes_\o \cm)/(\fil^1 S_{\ko}\otimes_\o \cm)$, which is the same as $\cm_\HT$; in addition, Lem \ref{lem: compa of graded} tells us $\gr^i\cmast=\gr^i\cd$, so the ``conjugate filtration" can only be exactly the same as the one on $\cm_\HT$. \end{rem}
+\begin{rem} The discussions in this section prompt the question that if one can define a certain ``conjugate filtration" related to $\cd$.
+The diagram in Lemma \ref{lem: strict morph of mod} suggests that this filtration can only be defined on $(S_{\ko}\otimes_\o \cm)/(\fil^1 S_{\ko}\otimes_\o \cm)$, which is the same as $\cm_\HT$; in addition, Lemma \ref{lem: compa of graded} tells us $\gr^i\cmast=\gr^i\cd$, so the ``conjugate filtration" can only be exactly the same as the one on $\cm_\HT$. \end{rem}